Newcastle Town Football Club

 Further improvement came in 2014-15 with Castle reaching the play-offs where they were defeated by Sutton Coldfield Town, who were promoted to the Premier Division.
 Town’s policy of developing youngsters looks to be paying dividends as more trophies were forthcoming.
 Newcastle also won awards for Fair Play and their lack of dissent as they build a reputation of playing the game in the right manner with good football.

 The season saw Town struggle with injuries culminating with Manager Ivan Lodge suffering a stroke.
-Ivan decided to step down to concentrate on his recovery and at the end of the season, his brother-in-law and former Norton and Witton Manager Scott Dundas was appointed with assistant Steve Chadwick to the role to take the Club forward.
+Ivan decided to step down to concentrate on his recovery and at the end of the season his brother-in-law and former Norton and Witton Manager Scott Dundas was appointed to the role to take the Club forward.

 The 2016 Sentinel Cup saw more competition history as Newcastle had both their Under 18s and Under 17s competing in the final, which was held at Vale Park.
 It was the Under 17s who eventually won the competition with a 3-2 win.